Skills

 pay catalog checkon the PR — frontmatter validation, live HTTP probes, Solana-payment verdicts.
 A bad PAY.md or a dead endpoint blocks the merge. - On merge to

-main, the workflow runspay catalog build .and publishesdist/skills.jsontogs://pay-skills/v1/index.jsonplus per-provider detail files. pay skills update(called explicitly or automatically) fetches the index from the CDN.pay skills searchqueries it.- When the user selects a provider, the agent fetches the per-provider detail file (
+main, the workflow runspay catalog build .and publishesdist/skills.jsontogs://pay-skills/v1/skills.jsonplus per-provider detail files. pay skills update(called explicitly or automatically) fetches the index from the CDN.pay skills searchqueries it.- When the user selects a provider, the agent fetches the per-provider detail file (

 gs://pay-skills/v1/<fqn>.json) — that holds the OpenAPI document.